captainnemo27/Ingestion-data-by-crawling/scrapy/VN_RONGBAY/README.md

         3. Extract total number of index-pages N need to download,
         4. Download all index-pages html file (from page 1 to N) and store it in LIST_MODE folder
-        5. Parsing the neccessary data from all page-index html file and save it to extract tab.
+        5. Parsing the necessary data from all page-index html file and save it to extract tab.

 **2.3.** Create need_download.tab which include only newly created ads.